Making it possible to text any business and get a fast answer

 Summary

 TalkTo was a messaging service that let consumers text any business — from a local restaurant to a government office — and receive a response within minutes.
-Before joining Skylight, Sean Johnson served as product manager for TalkTo, helping the team build a platform that replaced frustrating phone calls with the speed and convenience of text messaging.
+Before joining Skylight, Sean Johnson served as product manager for TalkTo.
+He helped the team build a platform that replaced frustrating phone calls with the speed and convenience of text messaging.

 The challenge